Sign In Try Free

 Human editing Can creators revise the outline, edit slides, change themes, and refine the narrative?
 AI output should be a workable draft, not an untouchable artifact.

-Evidence and citations Can reviewers see where factual claims, citations, and trust checks belong?
+Evidence and citations Can reviewers see source context, citations, provenance, and the remaining human-review boundary?
 Polished slides can still be wrong.
 Evidence needs to stay near the deck.

 Security posture Does the team have rules for confidential uploads, account access, and external sharing?
 Presentation AI often touches sensitive source material.